Fred the Baker: Campaign

 Fred the Baker was so popular with consumers that when Dunkin' Donuts decided to retire the character, the chain surveyed customers to determine the reaction to the move.
 Customers said Fred could leave if he were treated like an honored friend and employee.
 So the company created an official "retirement" celebration for him, including a parade in the city of Boston and a "free donut" day that served over six million customers on September 22, 1997.

 Legacy

 After the death of Michael Vale in December 2005, Dunkin' Donuts ran a commercial celebrating Fred, including an "In Memory Of".

 Today, the words "Time to make the donuts" are printed on the side of Dunkin' Donuts boxes in memory of Michael Vale/Fred the Baker.

 Many or all of the commercials from before 1989 are in the public domain in the United States today due to failure to comply to copyright formalities which were in place at the time.
-Specifically, those commercials were aired to television between 1978 and March 1989 without a copyright notice, and were apparently never registered at the United States Copyright Office, so their copyrights expired.
+Specifically, those commercials were aired to television between 1981 and March 1989 without a copyright notice, and were apparently never registered at the United States Copyright Office, so their copyrights expired.

+Shortly after his death, Dunkin' Donuts stopped making their donuts in-store, and they are now trucked in at most locations, with a few remaining as central manufacturing locations (CML).